 Whichever one represents your neighbourhood, your borough or district council is responsible for bin collections, planning applications and administering your council tax – a part of which they pass on to the county council.

-> While people often say Hart voted one way in any election or decision, I believe it is important to understand that I do not represent all of Hart District and I represent significant parts of Basingstoke and Deane Borough too.
+While people often say Hart voted one way in any election or decision, I believe it is important to understand that North East Hampshire does not represent all of Hart District and represents significant parts of Basingstoke and Deane Borough too.

-> As well as the borough and district council ward boundaries, each Hampshire County Council councillor represents a division in our constituency.
+As well as the borough and district council ward boundaries, each Hampshire County Council councillor represents a division in our constituency.
 As you can see from the map above, these are larger than the district council wards and don’t necessarily line up.
 Hampshire County Council is responsible for our local roads, schools and social care.

 You can find out who your councillors are at: https://www.writetothem.com

 We also have a directly elected Police and Crime Commissioner for the whole of Hampshire and two Clinical Commissioning Groups are responsible for making decisions about NHS spending in our area.